 Performance marketing is what it sounds — marketing based on performance.
 It is like regular online marketing and advertising, but the advertiser only pays when a certain action occurs, such as a click, a sale, or even a lead to a potential sale.
+Consumers want to have the same experience in healthcare that they have from other businesses.
 It is a combination of paid advertising and brand marketing but only paid out once the completed desired action takes place.
 Thanks to performance marketing, companies can now measure their brand reach and figure out which customer to target.
 With the advancements in technology, marketing your brand has become incredibly effective and efficient.
 Brands can now optimize their marketing campaigns in a better way and maximize the derived benefit.

 One of the key benefits of performance marketing is that such marketing campaigns can be measured in more detail.
 Even though performance marketing involves some risks, they are shared between the brand itself and the marketing campaign publisher, respectively.
 For instance, in a scenario of cost per impression, the brand would take all the risk.
 In the case of cost per download, application, or lead, the risk is shared between both the publisher and the brand.
 Similarly, in the case of cost per acquisition, the publisher is the one highly at risk.
 However, this risk also works as an incentive so that the publisher does the job right and targets the right audience.